-First things first, what’s a ‘slowmad’ and what’s the difference between a digital nomad and a slowmad?
-Basically, a slowmad is a digital nomad who travels slowly.
+First things first, what’s a ‘slomad’ and what’s the difference between a digital nomad and a slomad?
+Basically, a slomad is a digital nomad who travels slowly.
 If you aren’t familiar with slow travel or the digital nomad lifestyle, then check out those pages and guides!

 So, let’s get into it!